In this newsletter:

 Black Spruce essential oil (Picea mariana) has an energizing fresh aroma and is used for easing muscle aches and pains.
 It is also helpful for respiratory problems such as bronchitis, coughs, congestion, and for boosting the immune system to fight colds, flu and infections.
 It is helpful for anxiety and stress-related conditions as well as mental clarity and......
 More info on our website: Black Spruce

-To order any of our Artisan Essential Oils, click on link below.
+To order any of our Artisan Aromatics, click on link below.

 Balm of Gilead - Is it a tree or a balm or both?|